coolsuse/piCorePlayer-Album_Player/README.md

 "Save" and "Reboot"

-Albun Player and Renderer will be installed after reboot, enjoy!
+Album Player and Renderer will be installed after reboot, enjoy!

 port :7778 for Album Player